-If we’ve felt great pain in past relationships, we probably have some strong beliefs based on those impressions.
-How can we go beyond our past conclusions in new circumstances?
-If we believe ‘this’ about women and ‘that’ about men, the real events around us we see through those beliefs like a colored lens.
+If we’ve felt great pain in past relationships, we probably have some strong beliefs or biased love based on those impressions.
+How can we go … Read More

-At the age of nine, the death of my beloved sister before she turned twenty taught me something about relationships and this lesson extends to sexual relationships.
-That what we grieve for in loss is not what the people did for us or helped us to accomplish.
-We grieve the irreplaceable affections we shared.
-This love has a value … Read More
+At the age of nine, the death of my beloved sister before she turned twenty taught me something about relationships and this lesson … Read More

 By Todd Vickers

 We will probably face fear or prejudice, including our own, when we dare to cross the frontiers of personal and social bias to explore sexual kindness.
-We hold dear, protect and offer to others the freedom to have new experiences and discover what gives them sexual joy.
-When others are having such delights, we can embody this … Read More
+We … Read More

-Our desire for something better is beautiful.
-It makes us bold and willing to risk and with risk comes both failure and discovery, both have their own value.
-We can’t be to often reminded that humans learn in three ways; imitation, repetition, and discovery.
-Each way of learning about ourselves and the world has its own value but only one has the … Read More
+Our desire, our aspiration for a better life is beautiful.
+It makes us bold and willing to risk and with risk comes both failure and discovery, both have their own … Read More

 By Todd Vickers

 How can we say ‘yes’ to life and not be attached to the people, things, events and outcomes.
-Non attachment is a vague notion that wrongly suggests that we could be attached in the first place.
-Even our own body changes happen outside of our control and every particle in the body is different from what it was a moment … Read More
+Non attachment is a … Read More

 If we learned we should achieve something through sex, other than the instinctive joy, then we learned sex is a means to an end.
-Even sex to have children, is sex as a means, but harmless sex can also be an end, something that is worth doing because its good, even if nothing else comes of it.
-Let’s not miss that value because … Read More
+Even sex to have children, is sex as … Read More

 The impulse to a more relaxed and open sexuality is not merely instinctive, but also moral.
-We see this (re)emerging morality* in conflict with established customs, like the conflict illustrated in The Adventures of Huckleberry Finn when Huck contemplated turning in his friend Jim, an escaped slave.
-All his life, Huck had learned that it was a sin to … Read More
+We see this (re)emerging morality* in conflict with … Read More